-- score less than 70% on weighted exam or assignment average - do not meet requirements of the Comprehensive Assessment and Preparation Program - do not achieve minimum score requirements on Medication Administration Competency Assessment - have a Clinical Failure
+- score less than 70% on weighted exam or assignment average - do not meet requirements of the Comprehensive Assessment and Preparation Program - do not achieve minimum score requirements on Medication Administration Competency Assessment - score less than 70% on the Final Clinical Evaluation Tool

-Progression Requirements: Students who fail a nursing course, including the nursing preparatory courses, Pharmacology in Nursing Practice and Pathophysiologic Processes: Implications for Nursing, will be placed on academic probation.
+Progression Requirements: Students who fail a nursing course, including the nursing preparatory course Pathophysiologic Processes: Implications for Nursing, will be placed on academic probation.
 Students on academic probation, due to earning less than 70% weighed test score OR an overall numerical course grade of less than 70%, OR clinical failure, are required to take NURS 2232: Professional Nursing and Life Skills course.